 But how did Jesus find this level of freedom?
-A freedom that allowed him to become a servant?

 “To live is Christ” offers us this same true freedom.
 Not a freedom that we have fought for and won by our own power.
 Not a freedom that we must hold on to and never give up.
 But a freedom given to us by grace alone.
 A freedom that allows us to, like Christ, give up our freedom for the cause of love.
 A freedom that allows us to fight for reconciliation, peace, and justice.
 A freedom from Christ’s love that allows us to serve one another through love.

 Do you see your freedom as something that you have to hold on to?
 Or is it a gift from God?

 You in Christ